 Jennifer Will.

-Being fake or pretentious is another unprofessional behavior in which employees often indulge in.
-Some examples of the fake acts could be showing that you are working hard, spending extra hours, attending customers, being nice to the co-workers you hate, being nice to the boss, etc.
+Being fake or pretentious is another unprofessional behavior that employees often indulge in.
+Some examples of fake acts could be showing that you are working hard, spending extra hours, attending to customers, being nice to the co-workers you hate, being nice to the boss, etc.

 Sample warning letter